 In addition, three mosaic panels in opus vermiculatum recovered from the Imperial Palace complex, in a room known today as the Sala a Tre Navate (Hall of Three Aisles), show theatrical marks.
 One panel depicts four masks representing Greek and Latin comedy and Greek and Latin tragedy, along with a lyre and a broken amphora.
 Another shows a mask on a pedestal with the attributes of Apollo; a griffin, lyre and bow a quiver.
 The third panel represents a mask on a rock, surrounded by the attributes of Dionysus; a thyrsus, a kantharos and a leopard gnawing at the strap of a tympanun.

-Today these mosaic panels are on display in the Musei Vaticani in a room named after the mosaics and known as the Gabinetto delle Maschere (Cabinet of the Masks).
+Today, these mosaic panels are on display in the Vatican Museums in a room named after the mosaics and known as the Gabinetto delle Maschere (Cabinet of the Masks).
 The mosaic with the four masks is likely to date from the late Republican era.
 It probably decorated an older villa and was reused in Hadrian’s Villa more than 150 years later.

 And in the theatre he [Hadrian] presented plays of all kinds in the ancient manner and had the court-players appear before the public.